teliox/Cross-Recommendation-System/README.md

 -   **Quantitative Analysis**: We implemented a novel cross-model validation approach.
 Instead of using traditional precision/recall, we measured the cosine similarity between our model's recommendations and the user's known book preferences within the latent space learned by LightFM.
 Hyperparameter tuning via Grid Search revealed that a balanced contribution of genre (`GENRE_WEIGHT=0.7`) and semantic similarity (`SEMANTIC_WEIGHT=0.3`) yielded the most plausible results from LightFM's perspective.
 This demonstrates that our model's recommendations are consistent with those of a state-of-the-art baseline model.

 For detailed results and visualizations (such as t-SNE plots of the embedding space), please refer to our final report and presentation slides.

+## Acknowledgements & Data Source

+This project would not have been possible without the following publicly available datasets.
+We are grateful to the researchers who collected and provided them.

+-   **MovieLens 1M Dataset**:
+    F. Maxwell Harper and Joseph A. Konstan.
+2015.
+The MovieLens Datasets: History and Context.
+ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
+DOI=http://dx.doi.org/10.1145/2827872

+-   **Goodreads Book Graph**:
+    Mengting Wan, Julian McAuley, "Item Recommendation on Monotonic Behavior Chains", in RecSys'18.
+    Mengting Wan, Rishabh Misra, Ndapa Nakashole, Julian McAuley, "Fine-Grained Spoiler Detection from Large-Scale Review Corpora", in ACL'19.